Bōkyaku no Sachiko: Manga

-Volume list
+Volumes

 Drama

 A television drama special, starring Mitsuki Takahata as Sachiko Sasaki, aired on TV Tokyo on January 2, 2018.
 A 12-episode drama aired on TV Tokyo from October 13 to December 29, 2018.
 Another special aired on TV Tokyo on January 2, 2020.

 Reception

-Bōkyaku no Sachiko ranked 3rd on the first annual Tsutaya Comic Awards' Next Break Division in 2017.
+Bōkyaku no Sachiko ranked third on the first annual Tsutaya Comic Awards' Next Break Division in 2017.